 Note that the TXXXUnpackEvent is used two times: once as output of step one, and once as input of step two.
-Therefore the Fill() method checks if TXXXUnpackEvent has to be filled by XXXUnpack() in step one or retrieved from input file of step two which should be an output file of step one.
+The TXXXUnpackEvent instance can be filled by previous unpack step, or can be retrieved from input file.
 Step one must be disabled in the second case.
-The user method XXXEventAnalysis() always gets the pointer to the correct event.
+The user method BuildEvent() always gets the pointer to the correct event.
 Histogram Sum1 is filled by first 4 channels of crate 1 and first 4 channels of crate 2.
 All channels are gated with condition wincon1.
-Histograms Sum2, 3 are filled similar, but without gate, and shifted by XXXPar1, 2->frP1.
+Histograms Sum2,3 are filled similar, but without gate, and shifted by XXXPar1,2->frP1.
 Histogram Sum1calib is filled like Sum1 without gate but with values calibrated by method TXXXCalibPar->Energy() of parameter calipar.